-The Azimuth trail intersects the Meridian and can be used to access the Inverted Portal and the Beartooth Portal.
-Traveling south east on Azimuth takes guests .9 miles (1.8 miles round-trip) on moderate rolling terrain climbing over 100 feet over and up to the Inverted Portal.
+The east section of the Azimuth, or the first trail intersection reached on the Meridian, takes guests .9 miles (1.8 miles round-trip) on moderate rolling terrain, climbing over 100 feet over and up to the Inverted Portal by Ensamble Studio.

-Traveling north west on the Azimuth trail is 2 miles (4 miles round-trip) and descends 400 feet into Murphy Canyon before climbing back up 350 feet to the Beartooth Portal.
-From here, guests can return the way they came, or descend the gravel road to intersect with the upper section of the Gnomon trail to Satellite #5: Pioneer or returning to the main campus.
+The west section of the Azimuth trail is 1.25 miles (2.5 miles round-trip) and descends into Murphy Canyon before climbing back up over 190 feet to a sweeping bowl in the hills beyond the Beartooth Portal by Ensamble Studio.
+From here, guests can return the way they came, or take the Andesite Trail to the Beartooth Portal, another 1.5 miles away.